mirlabraga/mirla-thirdfort-code-challenge/README.md

 * Mongo/Mongoose: Document repository with a schema validation.
 * MockMongo/Jest/supertest: For behavihor test, unit test and end-to-end test.
 Thoses frameworks JS is easy for tests implemation in Node development.
+* Rest api: it's largelly used pattern to expose an API, though GraphQL is becaming more and more used.